 - Take a round deep and flat bottomed Pan / Kadhai and fill more than half of it with ghee.
 Heat it on high flame till the ghee gets really hot.

-- Once the ghee is hot, take ladle full of batter and pour it in the middle of the pan in a thin stream.
-After pouring ladle full batter, wait for at least one minute till the bubbles settles and then pour the second batch and so on.
-Keep sure that there is a hole in centre and keep pushing the batter towards the outer side, like forming a circle in the middle.
+- Once the ghee is hot, take a ladle full of batter.
+Pour it in the middle of the pan in a thin stream.
+After pouring ladle full batter, wait for at least one minute till the bubbles settle.
+Then pour the second batch and continue this process.
+Ensure there is a hole in the centre.
+Push the batter towards the outer side, like forming a circle in the middle.

 - Keep the ghevar slightly tilted on a plate to remove excess oil.